3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

 While the coroner’s office is working to confirm the exact cause of the children’s death, the police are still unclear on a motive for the killings.

-A GoFundMe Campaign has been setup to help raise funds for the children’s funeral expenses.
+A GoFundMe page has been setup to help raise funds for the children’s funeral expenses.